NBISweden/NGPGlue/README.md

 # ngp-glue
-Scripts, template files and other similar NGP solutions
+Small scripts and other similar NGP solutions